jspinoza3/2azerons/README.txt

 - --- change the longpress or shortpress actions associated with any key or chord.
 This will require you to have some understanding of how 2azerons.ahk is arranged and the syntax that you will need to use to specify the desired actions.
 It helps to have a experience working with functions and classes in AHK.
 - --- selectively swapping the bindings of some the buttons between chording groups.
 Again, 2azerons has no way of knowing where key signals came from.
 It identifies chord presses by listening for combinations of signals.
 Therefore, if you change the signals that are bound to buttons in a chording group, then 2azerons will no longer interpret those physical chord presses appropriately.
 - --- define new modes and button(s) for mode switching
-- --- define custom chording groups, i.e. regrouping buttons, merging groups, etc.
+- --- define custom chording groups, i.e. regrouping buttons, merging groups, splitting groups etc.

 ===========Customization Overview============
 - longpressify.ahk is relatively set in stone and users have been given alot of customization power without the need to change this file.
 - There are two recommended places for making changes to customize behaviour:
 - --- Profile Level: you may be able to relocate the actions shown in 2Azerons.png by moving bindings around in the Azeron profiles.
 However many customizations will require you make changes on the AHK level as well.
 - --- AHK Level: 2azerons.ahk works by remapping keyboard and mouse signals with complete ignorance to which physical button or which device they are coming from.
 Changing behaviour from that which is shown in the google drawing requires editing the source code in 2azerons.ahk in most cases.
 Make changes to 2azerons.ahk to redefine the shortpress and longpress actions associated with each button or chording set on your Azeron.
 Within this script you will reference azeron buttons by the AHK name of the keyboard or mouse action that the button is binded to in the profile level.
-AHK Level changes are required for most customizations
+AHK Level changes are required for most customizations.

 ============AHK Level customization kinesthetic learning resources===============
 - since 2azerons.ahk is a lengthly and complex file, I have also provided a folder called "hello_world" with some educational example scripts that will help you gain a more fundamental understanding of the object oriented system of defining button behaviour in longpressify.ahk environment.
 - --- these educational examples resemble 2azerons.ahk in essential structure, but the code and functionality is greatly stripped down.
 - --- the example scripts only modify the behaviour of a few keys.
 All you need to do is find one inside the hello_world folder and run it.
-Like 2azerons.ahk, they also work with regular keyboards, so you can skip the Azeron profile step.
-In fact you don't even need an Azeron to use the scripts.
+At the top of the code will will see a link to a diagram showing what the code does.
+Like 2azerons.ahk, these educational scripts also work with regular keyboards, so you dont need an Azeron to use the scripts.
 - --- note that all of these example scripts, like 2azerons.ahk, consist of these 5 parts:

 - --- --- 1. (optional) a helper library of functions, classes, and/or variables that are named as not to conflict with the reserved "LP_" prefix.